lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verses 1-5.**

-1\.The particular source of David's affliction: it was from men.
+1\.
+The particular source of David's affliction: it was from men.
 In this he was a type of Christ.

 a) Their wickedness: "the evil man."